linuxhw/SMART/SSD/Dogfish/README.md

-DOGFISH Solid State Drives
+Dogfish Solid State Drives
 ==========================

-This is a list of all tested DOGFISH solid state drive models and their MTBFs.
+This is a list of all tested Dogfish solid state drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 SSD by Model